-One of the reasons why it is so fantastic is that – Orienteering is a “thinking sport”.
+One of the reasons why it is so fantastic is that orienteering is a “thinking sport.”
 You have to concentrate to navigate.
 You have to run to have the best time (it’s a race), but if you run too fast, you are sure to make navigation mistakes.
-You have to find the balance between physical and mental fitness – which is hard but completely awesome when you succeed.
-And: it’s outdoors – in the woods and fields.
-What’s not to like?
+You have to find the balance between physical and mental fitness – which is difficult, but completely awesome when you succeed.
+And it’s outdoors in the woods and fields, so what’s not to like?

 Essentially, the orienteer has to navigate and choose the fastest route.
-Finding the fastest route effectively this boils down to a “weighted shortest path” calculation.
+Finding the fastest route effectively this boils down to a weighted shortest path calculation.
 You calculate the shortest path using two criteria as your parameters:

 - distance: shorter = better

-Example: a 2 control race in Antwerp, Belgium
+Example: A Two Control Race in Antwerp, Belgium

 This is the map of a training race that I did with my kids in a beautiful Antwerp park.

-As you can see – the race assignment is a graph.
+As you can see, the race assignment itself is a graph.

 If we then look at every leg separately, you can see that for every leg, there are a number of route options.

 The red route is the safe choice – running along the roads – but takes quite a detour.
 The blue route cuts straight across the field – but then requires me to go straight through the forest for a short distance.

 The red route is the shortest – but requires me to run straight through the forest.
 The blue route just races along the forest road.